drakkar1969/arch-install/ARCH-INSTALL-GUIDE.md

 mkfs.fat -F32 -n "ESP" /dev/nvme0n1p1
 ```

-Format the Windows data and recovery partitions (**do this only if Windows is not already installed**):
+_Optionally_, if dual booting, format the Windows data and recovery partitions (**do this only if Windows is not already installed**):

 ```bash
 mkfs.ntfs -f /dev/nvme0n1p3